navyenzo/LazyMatrix/CONTRIBUTING.md

 LazyMatrix is available under the MIT License.
 This permissive license allows for wide use and modification as long as the original license and copyright notice are included.

 ## Contributing
 We welcome contributions from the community!
 Whether it's adding new features, fixing bugs, or improving documentation, your help is valuable.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to get involved.
+Please see our contributing guidelines for more information on how to contribute.

 ## Stay Updated
 For the latest updates, enhancements, and features, keep an eye on our Githut repository

-## About the Author

-LazyMatrix is developed and maintained by Vincenzo Barbato.
-For more information about my professional background and other projects, please visit my [LinkedIn profile](https://www.linkedin.com/in/vincenzobarbato/).